SeminarsView all Seminars | Download ICal for this event

 The two problems which we study are:

-Given an undirected graph G, the Densest k-Subgraph problem (DkS) asks to compute a set S subseteq V of cardinality k such that the weight of edges inside S is maximized.
-This is a fundamental NP-hard problem whose approximability, inspite of many decades of research, is yet to be settled.
+1) Densest k-Subgraph/k-Clique Given an undirected graph G, the Densest k-Subgraph problem (DkS) asks to compute a set S subseteq V of cardinality k such that the weight of edges inside S is maximized.
+This is a fundamental NP-hard problem whose approximability, in spite of many decades of research, is yet to be settled.
 There is a significant gap between the best known worst-case approximation factor of this problem [BCC+10] and the hardness of approximation for it (assuming the Exponential Time Hypothesis) [Man17].
-We ask what are some easier instances of this problem?
-We propose some natural semi-random models of instances with a planted dense subgraph, and study approximation algorithms for computing the densest subgraph in them.
-There are many such random and semi-random models which have been studied in the literature [BCC+10, Ame15, HWX16, BA19 etc.].
+We ask what are some

 Yash Khanna is a third (and final) year M.Tech (Research) student in the Department of Computer Science and Automation in the Theory group.
 He previously graduated from BITS Pilani.
 His research interests include Algorithms and Complexity.